BriantOliveira/Personal-Notebook/streaming-protocols.md

 **It works by detecting a user's bandwidth and CPU capacity in real time and adjusting the quality of the media stream accordingly.**

+More specifically, and as the implementations in use today are, adaptive bitrate streaming is a method of video streaming over HTTP where the source content is encoded at multiple bit rates, then each of the different bit rate streams are segmented into small multi-second parts.